nir0s/ghost/README.md

 (Initially tested on v1.0.15)

-NOTE: To use postgre, mysql or the likes, you must have the relevant package installed for SQLAlchemy to work.
-For instance, providing `postgresql://scott:tiger@localhost/mydatabase` as the path to the backend requires installing `psycopg2` to be installed.
+NOTE: To use postgre, mysql and the likes, you must have the relevant package installed for SQLAlchemy to work.
+For instance, providing `postgresql://scott:tiger@localhost/mydatabase` as the path to the backend requires installing `psycopg2`.
 Failing to install the relevant package will result in SQLAlchemy raising an error which will state what's missing.

 To enable, run `pip install ghost[sqlalchemy]`

 The SQLAlchemy backend provides a way to use all well known SQL databases as backends including a local sqlite file.
-Functionally, the sqlite backend resembles the TinyDB backend, but is not humanly readable.
+Functionally, the sqlite SQLAlchemy based backend resembles the TinyDB backend, but is not humanly readable.

-All SQLAlchemy connection strings are allowed so Postgre, MySQL, MSSQL and the likes are easily accessible as long as you provide the correct connection string.
+All SQLAlchemy connection strings are allowed so Postgre, MySQL, MSSQL and the likes are easily accessible

 ### [Elasticsearch](http://elastic.co)